tomjoht/documentation-theme-jekyll/mydoc/mydoc_pages.md

 ## Automatic mini-TOCs

 By default, a TOC appears at the top of your pages and posts.
-If you don't want the TOC to appear for a specific page, such as for a landing page or other homepage, add `toc: none` in the frontmatter of the page.
+If you don't want the TOC to appear for a specific page, such as for a landing page or other homepage, add `toc: false` in the frontmatter of the page.

 The mini-TOC requires you to use the `##` Markdown syntax for headings.
 If you use `<h2>` elements, you must add an ID attribute for the heading element in order for it to appear in the mini-TOC (for example, `<h2 id="mysampleid">Heading</h2>`.